 Once there was a princess that was kidnapped by a Giant.
-The Giant said that if no one could beat him in a challenge in seven weeks he would have the princess as a wife.
+The Giant said that if no one could beat him in a challenge in seven weeks he would take the princess as his wife.
 The king promised the kingdom and the princess’s hand to anyone who could beat the giants challenge.

 The youngest son of a farmer heard of the king’s promise and decided to go after the giant.
-The farmer, once he heard of what his son wanted to do gave directions, “First head through the forest and get on the road.
+The farmer heard of what his son wanted to do and gave him directions, “First head through the forest and get on the road.
 Follow the road away from the castle and once at the end of the road, look for the lone mountain.
 There you will find the giant's lair.”
-With that said the farmer then gave the boy his blessing and a second cloak for the weather was about to turn.
+With that said the farmer gave the boy his blessing and a second cloak for the weather was about to turn.

 The boy began his journey through the forest that was renowned for housing thieves.
 As the boy continued through the forest he overheard laughter.
 Under the cover of night the boy headed towards the sound.
 The source of the laughter was a group of drunken thieves.
 The boy overheard one thief saying “That foolish merchant, did he think giving us his magic drinking horn would stop us from robbing him of everything.
 Not even his life was safe” The boy fearing for his life decided to hide where he was and wait for the thieves to pass out.
-As the thieves began to pass out one by one the boy saw the drinking horn was left un attended.
-The boy then decided to sneak into the camp and take the horn before he continued through the forest.
+As the thieves began to pass out one by one the boy saw the drinking horn was left un attended, so the boy sneaked into the camp and took the horn before he continued through the forest.

 When the boy reached the road, it began to rain.
 As he continued down the road he came upon an old woman huddled under a tree to stay out of the rain.
 The boy, being a kind soul, greeted the woman and offered her his spare cloak.
 The old woman accepted the cloak and as thanks, gave the boy an apple and a large round stone stating, “These items will help you on your journey.
 This apple will heal any wound.
 Take it as thanks from this old woman.
 Many people have passed by without a glance, and you were the first to stop.”